Pradnyas23/Java-Basics/README.md

-This Repository includes all the basic codes written in java.
+This Repository covers all the basic codes written in java.